Anthem MRX 520

 - Binding Post Speaker Terminals: The receiver is outfitted with binding post terminals for all speaker output channels (Front, Center, & Surround).
 The binding post terminals can accept up to 10AWG speaker wire, pin-connectors and banana plugs (single only).
-The receiver supports 6-8 ohm speakers.
+The front channels support 6-8 ohm speakers, while all other channels will accept 8 ohm speakers.

 - 5.2ch + Zone 2 Pre-Outs: The receiver is fitted with 5.2ch pre-outs (Front, Center, Surround, and Dual Sub) to connect external amplifiers.
 The dual subwoofer outputs are parallel and not discrete.
 The Zone 2 Pre-Out lets you connect an external amp and pair of speakers in another room of your home.

 - Analog Audio Inputs/Output: The Anthem MRX 520 receiver features five analog stereo audio input jacks.
 This unit does not offer a Phono input, so you will need to purchase a phono preamp (sold separately) to connect your turntable; or your turntable will need a built-in phono preamp.
 The receiver also has an analog stereo line output.
 This analog stereo line output is a 2-channel version of the receiver's selected input source with a fixed output level.
 It can be used with a headphone amp which has its own volume control.